Application dates, process, and expectations

 We start by grouping applicants who share the same Top Choice location and trip type.

-Then, we read each application thoroughly, and give each one three ratings:
+Then, we read each application thoroughly, and assess each one in three criteria:

 To view our required and preferred qualifications, refer to the Trip Types page.

-To read about the Fitness Level and Technical Difficulty ratings, go to that page.
+To read about the Fitness Level and Technical Difficulty ratings, refer to that page.

-We give “bonus points” to clients whose previous was cancelled, like because of wildfires in 2021 or Covid in 2022; as well as previous applicants who were waitlisted.
+We give “bonus points” to clients whose previous trip was cancelled, like because of wildfires; as well as previous applicants who were waitlisted.

 Once all applications are reviewed and rated, we start forming groups and offering spots.
 The process goes something like this: